Diversity + Inclusion

 SOCIAL ACTION EFFORTS

-The D&I Committee will continue to lead the firm’s ongoing efforts and expects the plan will evolve over time as we listen, learn, and seek out additional opportunities for meaningful ways to contribute as a law firm.
+The D&I Committee leads the firm’s social action efforts.
+Our plans will evolve over time as we listen, learn and seek out opportunities for meaningful ways to contribute as a law firm.